 The Public Health Inspector/Environmental Health Officer (PHI/EHO) is a vital member of the public health team and delivery system.
 The role of the PHI/EHO includes preventing disease, promoting health and improving the environment through the use of education, consultation, inspection and monitoring techniques and, if necessary, by the enforcement of health legislation.
 The scope of interest covers food hygiene, insect and rodent control, communicable disease investigation, public accommodation, community care facilities, public recreational facilities, water supply and waste disposal systems, occupational health and safety and environmental pollution - air, water, soil and noise.
 The graduate provides leadership and technical expertise in the development of long-range planning to protect and improve the public's health.
 To meet these demands, the candidate must be a mature, practical person and possess excellent communication skills, as well as considerable tact and discretion in working with people at all levels within the community.
 Proficiency is required in problem-solving and decision-making.

-The aim of the program is to prepare students to enter the field of environmental health as professional, effective members of a multi-disciplinary health team.
-Graduates will be able to recognize, evaluate and manage environmental factors that impact on human health, and will have the knowledge and skills needed to meet a growing range of environmental health roles and responsibilities.
-Specifically, the goals of the program are to:
+This program prepares students to enter the field of environmental health as professional, effective members of a multi-disciplinary health team.
+Graduates will be able to recognize, evaluate, and manage environmental factors that impact on human health.
+They will have the knowledge and skills needed to meet a growing range of environmental health roles and responsibilities, specifically:

 Why are some entrance requirements required and others recommended?